Back to School Plan

 Back to Sage

-Our COVID-19 Task Force Leadership Team as well as several subcommittees have been charged with creating the most comprehensive plan for Sage opening in September.
-This task force has been working throughout the summer and academic school year, paying close attention to the stringent health and safety requirements put forth by the CDC, Massachusetts Department of Public Health, and Department of Elementary and Secondary Education, as well as trusted medical professionals’ advice.
+The leadership team, as well as several task force committees, will continue to meet throughout the academic school year, paying close attention to the stringent health and safety requirements put forth by the CDC, Massachusetts Department of Public Health, and Department of Elementary and Secondary Education, as well as trusted medical professionals’ advice.

 What is our approach?

 We know that for most students, the ideal teaching and learning environment is one in which students and teachers are afforded every opportunity to engage face-to-face.
 That said, we also recognize that creating a campus environment that speaks to the health and safety of our students, faculty, and staff is of equal importance.
-Therefore we will offer in person, hybrid, and virtual options for our students and faculty.
+Therefore we will offer in person and remote options for our students and faculty.

 We will offer on-campus learning as our priority when it is safe to do so.